 Supports coordinated reference service provided through each of eight Cooperative Library Systems.
 This is second level reference which a local public library is unable to provide directly to its patrons because of the lack of local resources to fully address all questions asked.
 In addition, this program supports efforts to provide training to local librarians and para professional staff with an emphasis on basic services that can be provided using common reference tools found in small public libraries.
 The purpose is to provide as much service as possible at the level where the patron first makes contact with the library and to provide cost-effective backup resources where these are needed.

 On January 1, 2013, this section of CLSA will be repealed by Senate Bill 1044.

 System Communications and Delivery

 Supports the cost of providing communications and delivery systems that enable the sharing of resources through interlibrary loans and the rapid interchange of information by telephone, fax, U.S. Mail, courier services, and van deliveries.
-In recent fiscal years, over 1.7 million messages and nearly 8.6 million items have been annually delivered with the support of this program.
+In recent fiscal years, nearly 2.6 million messages and over 14.6 million items have been annually delivered with the support of this program.

 Statewide Data Base